top of page

 My Story

-I've spent the past 34 years of my other life as a telecoms engineer, but all of my life devising plots and ideas for many novels.
+I spent 35 years of my other life as a telecoms engineer, but all of my life devising plots and ideas for many novels.
 My first stab at writing was at the age of 11, when I was inspired by the 1981 TV adaptation of 'Brideshead Revisited'.
-It was about a similar romp around a stately home, but unsurprisingly, not up to Evelyn Waugh.
-I remember falling madly in love with Anthony Andrews, and ironically I worked in his house in Belgravia twenty years later, installing a telephone line.
+It was about a similar romp around a stately home, but unsurprisingly, not up to Evelyn Waugh's standards.
+I remember falling madly in love with Anthony Andrews, and ironically I worked in his house in Belgravia 20-years later, installing a telephone line.
 Sadly, he wasn't there at the time.

 I know it sounds like an old cliché, but my education started when I left school, and I truly have been attending the University of Life ever since.

-My novels are almost all set in the past, as I'm what I describe as a history nut, and are all set in my beloved London, so they unite my two passions.
-They are all seen from a working-class female point of view and feature the very lowest and down trodden of society, like servants and prostitutes or victims of cruelty or abuse.
-Accurately portraying London history at the same time.
+My novels are almost all set in the past, as I'm what I describe as a history nut, and they're all set in my beloved London, so they unite my two passions.
+They are all seen from a working-class female point of view and feature the very lowest and down trodden of society.
+Servants and prostitutes, or victims of cruelty or abuse while accurately portraying London history at the same time.

 I hope you enjoy some of the yarns that I have devised, for they are sometimes funny, sometimes sad, very adult, and above all entertaining.